 My home internet is not very good and I also have bandwidth caps.
 So I have to find creative ways to do things in the online world.
-Recently I found a program that will download every video on a YouTube channel so that I can take them home and enjoy them later.
+I was having trouble even watching youtube so I started to ask myself a question.
+How do I download an entire Youtube Channel to my computer so I can view it offline?
+After some looking around I found a program called youtube-dl.

-A python script called youtube-dl can be used to download youtube videos by command line.
-Simply give it the commands to tell it to do what you want it to do and set back and watch.
+A python script called youtube-dl will download youtube videos by command line.
+Simply give it the commands to do what you want it to do and set back and watch.

 How to use youtube-dl